 |Pilot ? (survived)

 Assigned to the 5th Air Force, 3rd Bombardment Group, 13th Bombardment Squadron.
 No known nose art or nickname.
-Later, transferred to the 417th Bombardment Group, 675th Bombardment Squadron.
+Later, transferred to the 417th Bombardment Group "Sky Lancers" (417th BG), 675th Bombardment Squadron (675th BS).
 Tail letter "T".

 On April 5, 1944 this A-20 took off piloted by Taylor on a strike mission against Hollandia.

-During 1988-1991, parts of this A-20 were used in the RAAF restorations of DB-7B "J is for Jessica" A28-8 and A-20G "Hell'N Pelican II" 42-86786.
-Until 2002, the remaining pieces of salvaged parts were placed into storage at RAAF Point Cook.
+Afterwards, the remaining parts were placed into storage at RAAF Point Cook.
 During 2002, remaining parts of this aircraft were possibly disposed, traded or sold by the RAAF to Precision Aerospace (Precision Airmotive).

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|